- List of people

 - Add: This button adds a new deviation rule which needs to be configured.
 Configuration options are as follows:

-- Indicator: You set an indicator, select a colour that is displayed around a timecard when the schedule and associated punches differ by more than a specified number of minutes.
+- Indicator: You set an indicator, select a color that is displayed around a timecard when the schedule and associated punches differ by more than a specified number of minutes:

-In the "Availability" section, the admin generally configures that people are available for scheduling every week, 7 days a week.
-At an individual level you can then specify availability more precisely which is good if you have, for instance, minors, who are not allowed by law to work at night, or if we have a person who is available for work only on certain days of the week.
+In the Availability section, the admin generally configures that people are available for scheduling every week, 7 days a week.
+At an individual level, you can then specify availability more precisely, which is good if you have, for instance, minors, who aren't allowed by law to work at night, or if you have an employee who is only available to work on certain days of the week.

-Assert that the contract is already valid: ticking this box sets the agreement as valid.
-This is turn removes the ability for you to start the e-signing process.
+Assert that the contract is already valid: Ticking this box sets the agreement as valid.
+This removes the ability for you to start the e-signing process:

 Click the star.
 The following pane will appear.
 Here, you can initiate the signing process as specified: